QI-Core Implementation Guide

 MustSupport Flag

-QI-Core derives from US Core and so the requirements on “MustSupport” defined in US Core must be respected.
+QI-Core inherits Must Support references from US Core and so the requirements on "MustSupport" defined in US Core must be respected; QI-Core does not add any Must Support elements.

 QI-Core flags elements that the quality improvement community has identified as significant to express the full intent of measures and CDS artifacts or those that are used in established measures or CDS support services.
 Implementers are only required to support these additional elements when they are used in the measures or CDS artifacts implemented on or otherwise supported by the system.
 Since not all artifacts use each of these additional elements, QI-Core does not use the “MustSupport” flag to indicate these elements.
-Instead, “(QI-Core)” is prepended to the element’s short description found in the Description & Constraints column of the Key Elements Table, and the computable QI-Core Key Element Extension is added to each element definition.
-This approach is inspired by the way that US Core communicates USCDI requirements and allows IGs that extend QI-Core, such as those representing data requirements for specific measures or supporting CDS, to avoid inheriting requirements for those QI-Core-flagged elements that they do not use.
+Instead, “(QI)” is prepended to the element’s short description found in the Description & Constraints column of the Key Elements Table, and the computable QI-Core Key Element Extension is added to each element definition.
+This approach allows IGs that extend QI-Core, such as those representing data requirements for specific measures or supporting CDS, to avoid inheriting requirements for those QI-Core-flagged elements that they do not use.
+This is inspired by the way that US Core communicates USCDI requirements.

 Modifying Attributes

 Within FHIR resources, some elements are considered Modifying Elements, indicating that the value of that element may change the interpretation of the resource.
 Examples of modifying elements include status (in many resources), negations (e.g. Immunization.wasNotGiven), and certainty qualifications (e.g. Observation.reliability).
 Decision support and quality implementations MUST always check the values of modifying elements.
-For example, in processing an Immunization resource, the application must inspect the “wasNotGiven” element to determine whether the immunization was given or was not given to the patient.
-For this reason, modifying elements SHALL be treated as MustSupport, even if not declared.
+For example, in processing an Immunization resource, the application must inspect the "wasNotGiven" element to determine whether the immunization was given or was not given to the patient.
+For this reason, applications that make use of resources must make sure they handle modifier elements appropriately.

 Identifying Occupational Data for Health